enitama/Uno.SettingsUI/README.md

 ﻿# Uno Platform port of SettingsUI

-This is an unofficial fork of [WinUICommunity.SettingsUI](https://github.com/WinUICommunity/SettingsUI) for usage with Uno Platform.
+This is a fork of [WinUICommunity.SettingsUI](https://github.com/WinUICommunity/SettingsUI) for usage with Uno Platform.

 This package has been tested with WinUI 3 and Wasm targets and the following controls only: